-On my visit to the Dolomites Mr S and I were lucky enough to dine at La Stüa de Michil in the luxurious hotel La Perla located in Corvara.
-This gourmet restaurant was awarded its first Michelin star in 2002 for its sumptuous cuisine.
+On my visit to the Dolomites Mr S and I were lucky enough to dine at La Stüa de Michil in the luxurious hotel La Perla Corvara.
+This gourmet restaurant was awarded it’s first Michelin star in 2002 for its sumptuous cuisine.

 The decor is based on the local Ladin culture, you’ll feel like your sitting in a well dressed mountain cabin – Very quaint.
 The dimly lit dining room creates a cosy and intimate atmosphere.

 I loved the lovely touches of fresh flowers and our name on the table.
 Simple but elegant.

 We decided to give the tasting menu a miss and went à la carte.
 Whilst ogling the menu we were offered a complimentary glass of champagne – lovely touch.

 Our amuse bouche was a spongy cake filled with stracciatella soaked in tomato water with a refreshing basil sorbet.
 It was quite large as amuse bouches go and took a fair few spoonful to finish, nevertheless rather tasty.